andrewosh/layerdrive/README.md

 ### Internals
 A layerdrive consists of three components:
-1. A single metadata archive.
+1. A single metadata hyperdrive.
-2. N layer archives.
+2. N layer hyperdrives.
 3. A single copy-on-write layer, which is currently a temporary directory.

-The metadata archive stores a filesystem index that enables fast lookup of file modifications, to determine which layer to read from for a given file.
-All writes are buffered in a copy-on-write layer, which is reified into an additional layer archive when the layerdrive is committed.
+The metadata drive stores a filesystem index that enables fast lookup of file modifications, to determine which layer to read from for a given file.
+All writes are buffered in a copy-on-write layer, which is reified into an additional layer hyperdrive when the layerdrive is committed.

 By default, all layer archives are synced in sparse mode.